cdt15/lingam/README.md

 * T. N. Maeda and S. Shimizu. **Causal additive models with unobserved variables.** In Proc.
 37th Conference on Uncertainty in Artificial Intelligence (UAI).
 PMLR 161:97-106, 2021. [[PDF]](https://proceedings.mlr.press/v161/maeda21a.html)

+Should you use this package for performing **GroupLiNGAM algorithm**, we kindly request you to cite the following paper:

+* Y. Kawahara, K. Bollen, S. Shimizu and T. Washio. **GroupLiNGAM: Linear non-Gaussian acyclic models for sets of variables.** Arxiv preprint arXiv:1006.5041, 2010. [[PDF]](https://arxiv.org/abs/1006.5041)

+Should you use this package for performing **GroupDirectLiNGAM algorithm**, we kindly request you to cite the following paper:

+* D. Entner and P. O. Hoyer. **Estimating a causal order among groups of variables in linear models.** In Proc.
+22nd International Conference on Artificial Neural Networks (ICANN2012), pp. 83--90, Lausanne, Switzerland, 2012. [[PDF]](https://link.springer.com/chapter/10.1007/978-3-642-33266-1_11)

 ### Causality and prediction

 Should you use this package for performing **estimation of intervention effects on prediction**, we kindly request you to cite the following paper: